-If you work in Saskatchewan, this income tax calculator helps you quickly estimate your net pay, whether you are a salaried worker, an hourly employee, a commission earner, or have recently moved to the province.
+If you work in Saskatchewan, this SK income tax calculator helps you quickly estimate your take-home pay, whether you are a salaried worker, an hourly employee, a commission earner, or have recently moved to the province.

 To create your estimate, the calculator only needs basic information that affects your final pay: your income, how often you get paid, any extra income, RRSP contributions, and payroll deductions.
 It then calculates the right federal and Saskatchewan taxes.